Octopus1348/gnome-44-keyboard-backlight-menu/README.md

 ## Changelog

-### v5
+### v5.1

- - Fixed compatibility with ubuntu
- - better logging
+ - Work with the GNOME 44 quick settings menu